 LIFE programme - Environment: The LIFE programme is the EU's funding instrument for the environment and climate action created in 1992.
-The LIFE programme is divided into two sub-programmes, one for environment (representing 75% of the overall financial envelope) and one for climate action (representing 25% of the envelope).
+The LIFE programme is divided into two subprogrammes, one for environment (representing 75% of the overall financial envelope) and one for climate action (representing 25% of the envelope).
 You can find all the information here.

-The environment sub-programme funds: Nature ٠ conservation projects, in particular in the areas of biodiversity, habitats and species; Environment and resource efficiency projects, in particular in the areas of air, chemicals, green and circular economy, industrial accidents, marine and coastal management, noise, soil, urban waste. water. and the environment: Environmental governance and information, in the areas of awareness raising, environmental training and building. legislative compliance capacity and enforcement, knowledge development and public and stakeholder participation; Integrated projects, to achieve full implementation of Strategies or Action Plans required by the EU environmental and climate legislation: Preparatory projects address specific needs for the development and implementation of EU environmental policy and law; Technical assistance projects provide action grants and financial support to help applicants prepare integrated projects.
+• The environment sub-programme funds: Nature conservation projects, in particular in the areas of biodiversity, habitats and species; Environment and resource efficiency projects, in particular in the areas of air, chemicals, green and circular economy, industrial accidents, marine and coastal management, noise, soil, and the urban water. environment: waste.
+Environmental governance and information, in the areas of awareness raising, environmental training and capacity building, legislative compliance and enforcement, knowledge development and public and stakeholder participation; Integrated projects, to achieve full implementation of Strategies or Action Plans required by the EU environmental and climate legislation: Preparatory projects address specific needs for the development and implementation of EU environmental policy and law; Technical assistance projects provide action grants and financial support to help applicants prepare integrated projects.